wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-get-started/includes/2-what-is-microsoft-viva-connections.md

 To offer employees a consistent experience across desktop and mobile devices, organizations can expose the dashboard in the desktop experience by using the dashboard web part.

-You can extend Microsoft Viva Connections with custom components that are built using modern web technologies.
+You can extend Viva Connections with custom components that are built using modern web technologies.
 You can connect these components to data and insights from Microsoft 365 and your line-of-business applications.

-In the following unit, you'll configure Microsoft Viva Connections desktop and mobile in your Microsoft 365 tenant.